saurabhkoshatwar/saurabhkoshatwar/README.md

 ### Intelligent-Home-Assistant

-It is a new generation smart AI-driven IoT based project that allows you to control your home appliances using Google Assistant.
+It is a smart AI-driven IoT based project that allows you to control your home appliances using Google Assistant.

 <br>